Sensuous Chill

-Sensuous Chill is the sixteenth studio album by contemporary instrumental musician Yanni, formally released on January 29, 2016.
+Sensuous Chill is the sixteenth studio album by Greek contemporary instrumental musician Yanni, formally released on January 29, 2016.

 Production

 On December 18, 2015, the single "Desert Soul" was released.
 In January 2016, Yanni explained to NPR that the album, which took five years to create, had tracks whose selection and ordering were designed to be "consistent" rather than "demanding" for the listener.
 In contrast to a market that is largely singles driven, Sensuous Chill was intended to be listened to in full and on repeat.

 Unlike Yanni's recent albums which featured a full orchestra and acoustic instrumentation, Sensuous Chill was built around synthesizers, programmed rhythms and electronic sounds, said to "come full circle" to his early-1980s albums.
 Employing today's more sophisticated technologies, Yanni said that it took a 200 to 350 tracks per song.
 The album's third track, "Drive", is a remix of "Looking Glass" in the 1986 album Keys to Imagination.

+Tracks 7, 11, and 16 feature vocals from Leslie Mills.
+Tracks 2, 9, 12, and 15 feature vocals from Chloe Lowery.
+Some songs, like "Whispers In The Dark", "Our Days", and "I'm So" are remakes of older Yanni songs.